methusalah/DebugPlus/README.md

 # DebugPlus
 You already like Debug.DrawLine and Log?
 You will love DebugPlus' DrawMesh, DrawSphere, LogOnScreen...

-DebugPlus brings features that are missing in Unity Debug, allowing to draw gizmos and logs at run time, from anywhere in your code in a single line.
+DebugPlus brings features that are missing in Unity Debug, allowing to draw gizmos and logs at run time, from anywhere in your code with a single line.
 Just specify a color, a duration and optionnaly a matrix.

-'''This asset is in beta, you are welcome to report any issue in the github issue page.
+This asset is in beta, you are welcome to report any issue in the github issue page.
 It will be released on the asset store when beta testing is done.

 ## Gizmos
 Gizmos are powerfull for debugging, but Unity Debug only offers Line and Ray.
 DebugPlus adds all built-in gizmos: